masneyb/weather-station/README.md

 are used on the project box to get the connections inside the box.
 The wire for the solar panel enters the project box using a [PG-9](https://www.adafruit.com/products/761) cable gland.

+The box is mounted to the top of my fence using hose clamps with some rubber

 ### Sensors